"I cannot STAND rabbi X. He always uses Ad Hominem atacks. How can I take him seriously!?Dear Readers,

-I hope you sense the irony and self-contradictory nature of the above statement!
+I hope you sense the irony and self-contradictory nature of the previous statement.
 Regardless of your reaction [or perhaps lack thereof!]
 Rabbi Hecht and I have both agreed to eschew Ad Hominem attacks.
-We feel this policy serves this BLOG better.
+We feel this policy serves this blog better.

 Why?

-- Furthermore, many of us are potnetially guilty of the behavior in question
+2. Furthermore, many of us are potentially guilty of the behavior in question

 Illustrations:

-I had a rebbe in yeshiva who would attack many of the Modern professors at YU. his attacks were sharp, entertaining, and informative.
-The Targets seemed pretty clear to the entire calss, nevertheless - in order to remove any doubt about his intentions - I confronted my rebbe privately after Shiur.
+I had a rebbe in yeshiva who would attack many of the Modern professors at Yeshiva University.
+His attacks were sharp, entertaining, and informative.
+The targets seemed clear to the entire class.
+Nevertheless - in order to remove any doubt about his intentions - I confronted my rebbe privately after Shiur.

-RRW: So what is with Professor X. Is he a kosher Jew or what?
+RRW: So what is it with Professor X?
+Is he a kosher Jew or what?

 My Rebbe [MR]: Well he keeps Shabbes, puts on Tefilin keeps Kosher, etc.

-After a few back and forths, I realized that my MR would attack this professor all day long in his Shi'ur but not smean to make it personally against the man.
+After some back and forth, I realized that MR would attack this professor all day long in his Shi'ur but not mean to personally assail the man.
 Later on, I would discover that perhaps he meant not to attack the professor per se, just his teachings.
-That he really did like the guy, but was eschewing hes methodology alone!
+That he really did like the guy, but was eschewing his methodology alone!

 Fast Forward Many years Later

-I was reading Artrscrolls' biography of R. Baruch Ber Lebowitz.
+I was reading Artrscroll's biography of R. Baruch Ber Lebowitz.
 [FWIW, he was acquainted with MR above].
-In this book R. Baruch Ber is described as having lashed out at many secularists and Maskillim whom he felt were damaging Judaism during his era.
+In this book, R. Baruch Ber is described as having lashed out at many secularists and Maskillim whom he felt were damaging Judaism during his era.
 Nevertheless, he refrained from naming names.
 Why?
-He was ttacking their behaviro not their persona.
+He was attacking their behavior not their persona.

-Rav Shcwab ZTL reputedly attacked a certain behavior.
+Rav Schwab ZTL reputedly attacked a certain behavior.
 When confronted by a congregant re: the intended target of his article, he coyly responded: "If the shoe fits -wear it."
 Rav Schwab was out to make a point about something he opposed.
-He did not mean it to get personal, and certainly not ersonal in th PUBLIC domain.
+He did not mean it to get personal, and certainly not personal in the PUBLIC domain.

-Simlarly, when the shenaigans of a recent Presdient of the USA who engaged in questionable moral conduct became the rage, I described in very general terms what was wrong and why it should be condemned.
-I named no names and just referred to a political leader who was involved in mis-behavior with an intern .
+Similarly, when the shenanigans of a recent President of the USA who engaged in questionable moral conduct became all the rage, I described in very general terms what was wrong and why it should be condemned.
+I named no names and just referred to a political leader who was involved in misbehavior with an intern .
 Although it was quite obvious to whom I was referring, I avoided naming names.

-I feel that personalizing the attack by naming names dilutes the message.
-And frankly, I am not sure if the aforementioned politician behaved significantly worse than many of his colleagues.
-Instead I attacked this overall lack of morality but kept his name out of it.
-Furthermore - other than this mis-behavior - I really had no personal animus to the guy, and there were probably other politicians that I liked even better who may have even done worse.
-So why go into name calling?!
+I feel that personalizing the attack by naming names weakens the message.
+Frankly, I am also not sure if the aforementioned politician behaved significantly worse than many of his colleagues.
+I instead attacked his overall lack of morality, but did not name him.
+Furthermore - other than this misbehavior - I really had no personal animus for the guy, and there were probably other politicians that I liked even better who may have even done worse.
+So why start name calling?!

-OTOH, I ccannot condone the behavior.
-To my mind, it was to me clearly reprehensible and that a statement was called for.
-I framed it to be more as a teaching rather than preaching by pointing out a moral lesson in that Parsha that was on topic.
-By presenting the Torah point of view first, and then following up with a tangential reference to the behavior, I feel that I got my point accross without making it into a personal attack.
+On the other hand, I cannot condone the behavior.
+To my mind, it was clearly reprehensible and called for a statement.
+I framed it more as a teaching rather than preaching, through pointing out a topical moral lesson in that week's Parsha.
+By presenting the Torah point of view first, and then following up with a tangential reference to the behavior, I feel that I got my point across without making it into a personal attack.
 Personal attacks carry with them an animus that I feel undermines the message.

 Another Illustration:

-BEH, I will follow up with some illustrations of Ad Hominem attacks that I deem as mis-guided and counterproductive!
+BEH, I will follow up with some illustrations of Ad Hominem attacks that I consider misguided and counterproductive!

 Shana Tova!